 “The Adoration of the Shepherds” by El Greco

-“The Adoration of the Shepherds” by El Greco depicts a traditional subject which El Greco returned to during the last year of his life.
+“The Adoration of the Shepherds” by El Greco depicts a traditional subject that El Greco returned to during the last year of his life.
 El Greco made this painting to hang over his tomb in a church in Toledo.
-The elongation of the bodies characterises this masterpiece, as it did, all of the pictures of El Greco’s last years in Toledo, Spain.
-The infant Christ emits a light which plays off the faces of the witnesses who have gathered to pay homage to his birth.
-The contrasts between light and dark promote the sense of drama, as do the group of angels which hover over the scene in tribute to the infant Christ.
+The elongation of the bodies characterizes this masterpiece, as it did, all of the pictures of El Greco’s last years in Toledo, Spain.
+The infant Christ emits a light that plays off the faces of the witnesses who have gathered to pay homage to his birth.
+The contrasts between light and dark promote the sense of drama, as do the group of angels that hover over the scene in tribute to the infant Christ.

 El Greco’s style was met with puzzlement by his 16th-century contemporaries, but he found greater appreciation in modern times and is today regarded as a precursor of both Expressionism and Cubism.
 His works were a source of inspiration for poets and writers, and he is considered, as an artist, so individual that he belongs to no conventional school.

 Depictions of the birth of Jesus as celebrated at Christmas, are based on the narratives in the Bible and influenced by oral, artistic and written traditions.
 Christian art includes a great variety of representations of the “Madonna and Child.”
 The Nativity has been depicted in both pictorial and sculptural forms.
 Graphic forms include murals, panel paintings, manuscript illuminations, stained glass windows, and oil paintings.
 The Nativity scene is also used for altarpieces, many of these combining sculptural painted elements.
 Sculptural representations of the Nativity also include ivory or wooden miniatures, carved sarcophagi, and architectural sculptures.